armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.ui.entitlements.isFeatureEnabled/projects.md

 </details>

 ## Example Policy
-Disables access to the 'Projects' tab of the spinnaker UI.
+Disables access to the 'Projects' tab of the spinnaker UI for non-admin users.
 ```rego
 package spinnaker.ui.entitlements.isFeatureEnabled